Share to

 Digital marketing has, for many, become mobile marketing.
 More and more people complete the majority of their online activities on their phones, and that means that mobile marketing needs to occupy a strong percentage of your efforts to reach, engage, and convert customers and prospects.

 How widespread has mobile usage become?
-Over a five-year period ending in 2022, the percent of internet usage coming from mobile devices rose from 51.5% to 59.1%.
-And in 2021, 73% of e-commerce sales came from mobile devices.
+In the last quarter of 2023, mobile devices generated over 58% of global website traffic.
+And that same year, 60% of e-commerce sales came from mobile devices.
 In other words, more people are online using smartphones, and more of them shop from their devices as well.

 As a marketer, you have to go where the people are.
 With that in mind, let’s celebrate some great examples of mobile marketing campaigns to inspire you as you add new campaigns to your lineup.

 Mobile marketing refers to any type of marketing activity that’s optimized for mobile devices.
 This is distinct from responsive or mobile-friendly websites — that’s a given.
-Mobile advertising campaigns are designed for mobile technology such as push notifications, apps, popup forms, SMS and MMS, and mobile-optimized ad formats.
-Mobile marketing can take advantage of the touchscreen feature of mobile devices.
-You can implement conversational marketing and interact with the customer in real time.
+Mobile advertising campaigns are designed for mobile technology such as push notifications, apps, popup forms, SMS and MMS, over-the-top (OTT) channels like WhatsApp and Rich Communication Services (RCS), and mobile-optimized ad formats.
+Mobile marketing can take advantage of the touchscreen feature of mobile devices, so you can implement conversational marketing and interact with the customer in real time.

 Though the methods and technology may be different, the goals of the different types of mobile marketing campaigns you’re about to see will feel very familiar.
 Marketing is marketing.
 You want customers, leads, sales, list growth, and revenue.
 Mobile simply offers a new way to hit your targets.